cfgauss/r-novice-gapminder/_extras/challenges.md

 #### [Supplemental Lessons](https://carriebrown.github.io/r-novice-gapminder-2/)
 Additional R topics that we could not cover today.

-#### R Club at UNL
-The R Club meets on East Campus twice a month.
-It is headed by Leonardo Bastos, a PhD student in Agronomy and Horticulture.
-You can [email](mailto: lmbastos@unl.edu) Leonardo for more information, or check out the club's [GitHub page](https://github.com/ahgsa-unl) which contains previous meeting topics.

 #### [RStudio cheat sheets](https://www.rstudio.com/resources/cheatsheets/)
 R quick reference guides including today's handouts and more!